akey7/math-visualization-jl/README.md

 # math-visualization-jl
-Doing math things, especially numerical methods, in Julia
+Doing math and physics things with an emphasis on visualization.

 ### Install the Julia environment